 The arms flex during the first phase of the stroke cycle:

-- Your leading arm sweeps backwards with a half-circular movement.
-Your palm pushes water backwards, first sweeping downwards and backwards and then upwards and inwards.
-At the end of this movement your hand is in front of your chest, with the palm rotated upwards.
+- Your leading arm sweeps backward with a half-circular movement.
+Your palm pushes water backward, first sweeping downwards and backward and then upwards and inwards.
+At the end of this movement, your hand is in front of your chest, with the palm rotated upwards.
 This is the propulsive phase of your leading arm.

 - Your leading hand moves forward in a straight line.
 The palm rotates from an upward to a downward facing position.
 This phase isn’t propulsive for your leading arm.

 - Your trailing hand executes a half-circular backward sweep.
-Your palm moves first backwards and downwards, then backwards and upwards, until your arm is fully extended again and resting on your side.
+Your palm moves first backward and downwards, then backward and upwards, until your arm is fully extended again and resting on your side.
 This is the propulsive phase of your trailing arm.